 The Randomization Interval field specifies the upper bound of the random delay to be used prior to making the measurement, expressed in units of TUs.
 See 10.11.3 (Measurement start time).

 The Minimum AP Count field specifies the minimum number of fine timing measurement ranges between the requested STA and the APs listed in the Neighbor Report Subelements field that are requested.
 The value 0 and values above 15 are(M55) reserved.

-4Optional FTM Range
+(#3074)The Optional FTM Range Subelements field contains zero one or more subelements.
+The subelement format and ordering of subelements are defined in 8.4.3 ((#2041)Subelements).(#6707).
+The optional FTM Range subelements are listed in Table 8-104 (Optional FTM Range subelement IDs for Fine Timing Measurement Range request(M55)).

-The Subelement IDs for subelements in the Fine Timing Measurement Range request are defined in Table 8-104 (Optional subelement IDs for Fine Timing Measurement Range request(M55)).(#3074)
+The Subelement IDs for subelements in the Fine Timing Measurement Range request are defined in Table 8-104 (Optional FTM Range subelement IDs for Fine Timing Measurement Range request(M55)).(#3074)